-The big story here is dual extrusion, and what this extra capability enables us to do when it comes to printing.
+The big story here is dual extrusion, and what this extra capability enables us to do when it comes to 3D printing.
 How easy will the dual extrusion system be to use?
 What’s the impact on speed?
 How much more maintenance will two print heads require over one?
 And ultimately, is a dual extrusion printer really that much better?
-Read on and find out.
+Read our Ultimaker 3 review and find out.

 The Ultimaker 3 is a formidable machine, where the dual extrusion system capably lives up to the quality of its single extrusion predecessor.
 Build quality is solid, and performance and reliability are excellent.
 However, the dual extrusion does come at a cost when it comes to speed; think double, triple, or even quadruple print times.

-The Filament reel holder and guide are very similar between both machines.
-Plus, if you look at the front of the machine the toggle wheel to spin through the menus will be familiar sight to existing UM users.
+The filament reel holder and guide are very similar between both machines.
+Plus, if you look at the front of the Ultimaker 3 the toggle wheel to spin through the menus will be familiar sight to existing UM users.
 But aside from the similarities of design and print resolution, and despite sharing a few components, these two machines are very different.